FREE GROCERY GUIDE

 • Find a comfortable place to lie down (on a yoga mat or your bed)

-• This practice is especially lovely before bedtime
+• This practice is lovely in bed before sleep, upon waking, or as an afternoon break

-• Jean uses gentle imagery and precise cues to help your brain release tension naturally
+• Jean uses gentle releasing imagery and precise cues to invite the parasympathetic nervous system state

 • No forcing, no stretching—just awareness and allowing